JhongLi91/bit-torrent/README.md

 # Bit Torrent
-This is a recreation of BitTorrent version 1.0, a project intended for personal learning.
+This is a re-creation of BitTorrent v1.0, a project intended for personal learning.
 The goal of this project is to help me learn more about distributed systems and and other infrastructure programming in C++ like networking and concurrency.